asaboowala/leetcode-ai-coach/README.md

 # leetcode-ai-coach
-A RAG-powered AI chatbot that can coach you through LeetCode problems using the LangGraph orchestrator
+A RAG-powered Multi-Agent AI chatbot that can coach you through LeetCode problems using the LangGraph orchestrator